alexb7217/Minimal-Deployable-Django/README.md

 ```
 django-admin startproject --template https://github.com/username/repo/archive/master.zip --name=Procfile new_django_project
 ```
+The `--name=Procfile bit tells the system to rename the Procfile properly

 ### Develop locally
 You may find anther way works better - however you can easily use the Pipenv created to create the project like: